 First 6-8 hours: Typically, the first signs of benzo withdrawal are anxiety and insomnia.
 They appear in the first few hours after stopping.
 For those taking short-acting benzos, symptoms typically appear within six to eight hours.

 Days 1-4: Rebound effect symptoms are peaking.
 Other symptoms that begin peaking are increased heart rate and breathing, sweating, and nausea.
-If people used long-acting benzos, the first signs of withdrawal will appear.
+If people used long-acting benzos, the first signs of withdrawal would appear.

 Days 10-14: Symptoms of withdrawal typically last 10-14 days before fading away, but withdrawal symptoms of long-lasting benzos begin to peak.
 Unfortunately, long-lasting benzo withdrawal symptoms don’t disappear for three to four weeks from stopping use.